oliviermilla/superseeder/README.md

 Description
 -----------
-Easily seed your Rails models from worksheet, including relations.
+Easily seed your Rails models (and their relations) from sheet files (.csv, .xls, .xlsx, etc., .ods, .tsv., .yml, etc.).

 Use Case
 -----------
-Add seed files in your favorite format in `db/seeds/data`.
+Create a `db/seeds/data` folder.
+Add seed files in your favorite format.

-In `db/seeds/seeds.rb`, just
+In `db/seeds/seeds.rb`:

 ```ruby
 include Superseeder